O'Shirrane History, Family Crest & Coats of Arms

 Early History of the O'Shirrane family

-Another 183 words (13 lines of text) covering the years 1659 and 1673 are included under the topic Early O'Shirrane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Shirrane research.
+Another 92 words (7 lines of text) covering the years 1659 and 1673 are included under the topic Early O'Shirrane History in all our PDF Extended History products and printed products wherever possible.

 O'Shirrane Spelling Variations